 - Spreadsheets for numerical examples discussed in the book.
-These provide the details of the example discussed, but are live and allow the student to try different what-if analyses. - Spreadsheets that allow students to build every table shown in Chapters 7 through 9. - Online chapter: Chapter A: Information Technology in a Supply Chain.
+These provide the details of the example discussed, but are live and allow the student to try different what-if analyses. - Spreadsheets that allow students to build every table shown in Chapters 7-9.